huggingface/chat-ui/README.md

 You can change things like the parameters, or customize the preprompt to better suit your needs.
 You can also add more models by adding more objects to the array, with different preprompts for example.

-#### Custom prompt templates:
+#### Custom prompt templates

 By default the prompt is constructed using `userMessageToken`, `assistantMessageToken`, `userMessageEndToken`, `assistantMessageEndToken`, `preprompt` parameters and a series of default templates.

 However, these templates can be modified by setting the `chatPromptTemplate` and `webSearchQueryPromptTemplate` parameters.
 Note that if WebSearch is not enabled, only `chatPromptTemplate` needs to be set.
-The template language is https://handlebarsjs.com.
+The template language is <https://handlebarsjs.com>.
 The templates have access to the model's prompt parameters (`preprompt`, etc.).
 However, if the templates are specified it is recommended to inline the prompt parameters, as using the references (`{{preprompt}}`) is deprecated.

 For example: